Hakone Shrine Photos: Best Time, Angles & Tips for the Floating Torii Without Crowds

 The “3-Minute Rule” Mindset

-Whether or not it is formally posted on the day, the atmosphere around the floating torii is usually fast-moving.
-The best approach is to act as if you only have a few minutes.
+Whether or not a time limit is posted on the day, the atmosphere around the floating torii is fast-moving.
+Act as if you only have a few minutes:

 • Know your pose before reaching the front